-6.8 Evaluation
+6.9 Evaluation

-The "Evaluation" section of the CHEM-004 form will be completed by the CU PTR for each proficiency test/intralaboratory comparison administered, with the exception of his or her own proficiency test/intralaboratory comparison which will be evaluated by the UC or applicable TL.
+The "Evaluation" section of the CHEM-006 form will be completed by a SME in the task being evaluated.
 The Evaluator, UC, and Participant will then sign and date the form after reviewing the proficiency test/intralaboratory comparison and summary report(s).